 NPTC Group has opted into the TEF and received a Silver award.

-You will usually have to complete portfolios, oral and poster presentations and written assignments as you progress through the programme.
+You will usually have to complete coursework, presentation and projects as you progress through the academic year.

 How to apply

 If your application is completed by the following date, it’s guaranteed to be considered:

 15 January*If you apply after this deadline, universities or colleges don’t have to consider your application if they’ve filled their spaces, so the sooner you apply, the better!

 You will need these codes when you add a choice to your application.